gmalim/NBA_analysis/README_PlayerAwards.md

 ## Discussion

-There are several caveats to the analysis:

-- The AVS absolute values predicted by the accepted models are not very accurate.
+Unfortunately none of the regression models tested in this analysis are able to accurately predict the Player Award voting shares.
 This is due to the erratic relationship between AVS and other features in the analysis (and to a lesser degree to the small sample size of players with award votes).
-Therefore the predicted AVS rank instead of the absolute value is used as a measure for award candidateship.
+Therefore the predicted absolute AVS values are ignored and the predicted median AVS rank over all models is used as a measure for Player Award candidateship.